FormalLanguageConstrainedPathQuerying/CFPQ_PyAlgo/README.md

 .
 ├── deps
 │   └── CFPQ_Data - repository with graphs and grammars suites
-├── src
+├───benchmark - directory for performance measurements of implementations ├── src
 │   ├── problems - directory where all the problems CFPQ that we know how to solve │   │   ├───AllPaths